-How you develop your analytical file depends on your research question.
+How you develop your analytical file depends on your research question as well as considerations noted above.
 The PRPL file is designed to help answer a wide variety of research questions.
 AHRQ cannot anticipate all these questions, so this section provides examples of how to use the PRPL file for four research questions.

-How many people were covered by two or more private hospital/physician insurance plans at the end of 2020?
+How many people were covered by two or more private hospital/physician insurance plans at the end of 2021?

-Select the Panel 25 Round 3, Panel 24 Round 5, and Panel 23 Round 7 records with PrivateCat>0 and MSUPINSX ne 1 and EVALCOVR=1.
+Select the Panel 26 Round 3, Panel 25 Round 5, Panel 24 Round 7, and Panel 23 Round 9 records with PrivateCat>0 and MSUPINSX ne 1 and EVALCOVR=1.
 Count the number of records for each person (DUPERSID).
 Create one person-level record for each DUPERSID that has the number of plans (PRPL records).
-Merge the count variable onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates.
+Merge the count variable onto PUF HC-233 and use weights, strata, and PSUs to create nationally representative estimates.

-How many people reported private dental coverage from an employer at the end of 2020?
+How many people reported private dental coverage from an employer at the end of 2021?

-Select the Panel 25 Round 3, Panel 24 Round 5, and Panel 23 Round 7 records with DENTLINS=1 and PrivateCat in (1, 4) and EVALCOVR=1.
+Select the Panel 26 Round 3, Panel 25 Round 5, Panel 24 Round 7, and Panel 23 Round 9 records with DENTLINS=1 and PrivateCat in (1, 4) and EVALCOVR=1.
 Among these records, select one record for each person (DUPERSID).
-Merge each record onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates.
+Merge each record onto PUF HC-233 and use weights, strata, and PSUs to create nationally representative estimates.

-At the time of the first interview of 2020, how many private insurance policies for hospital/physician were not employment-based?
+At the time of the first interview of 2021, how many private insurance policies for hospital/physician were not employment-based?

-Select the Panel 25 Round 1 and Panel 24 Round 3 records with PrivateCat in (2, 3, 5, 6) and MSUPINSX ne 1 and EVALCOVR=1.
-Additionally, select the Panel 23 Round 6 records with PrivateCat in (2, 3, 5, 6) and MSUPINSX ne 1 and EVALCOV5=1.
-(Using EVALCOV5 for Panel 23 ensures the 'first interview' for this panel is of comparable length to the interviews for Panel 25 Round 1 and Panel 24 Round 3.)
+Select the Panel 26 Round 1, Panel 25 Round 3, Panel 24 Round 5, and Panel 23 Round 7 records with PrivateCat in (2, 3, 5, 6) and MSUPINSX ne 1 and EVALCOVR=1.
 Next, select one record for each policyholder-establishment pair (EPRSIDX).
-To have a positive weight for the final count, we recommend choosing the covered person record of the policyholder (PHOLDER=1), unless the policyholder is deceased (DECPHLDR=1), in which case then the researcher should choose a different covered person's record.
-Merge each record onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates.
+To have a positive weight for the final count, we recommend choosing the covered person record of the policyholder (PHOLDER=1), unless the policyholder is deceased (DECPHLDR=1) or does not reside in the RU (OUTPHLDR=1), in which case then the researcher should choose a different covered person's record.
+Merge each record onto PUF HC-233 and use weights, strata, and PSUs to create nationally representative estimates.

-At the time of the first interview of 2020, how many people had insurance from jobs from which they retired?
+At the time of the first interview of 2021, how many people had insurance from jobs from which they retired?